txoof/ml_audio_id/Project_Journal.md

 ![PCA Variance](./assets/PCA_Variance.png)

 #### K-Means Clustering

-Attempted [K-Means Clustering](./kmeans_clustering.ipynb); this yields an 80% solution.
-About 1/5 of the tracks within the clusters are incorrectly categorized.
-Other types of clustering will be explored as well.
+Attempted [K-Means Clustering](./kmeans_clustering.ipynb); this yields midling results.
+A random sampling of tracks from each cluster shows that clusters 0 and 1 are reasonably well classified as tracks containing some musical elements, but at least 1/5 of all checked samples in both groups is contains only dialogue.
+Cluster 2 similarly is about 80% only dialogue, but after several rounds of random sampling, at least one track in each sample contains music.
+This is insufficient for the purposes of this project.

+#### t-SNE Clustering

 I was dissatisfied with K-Means clustering and decided to try t-SNE clustering.
 I'm not very familiar with how this works or how to tune it.
 The results of my fiddling can be seen below.